Hey there...

 TIP: Don’t immediately discount keywords with low search volume.
 Sometimes these keywords might attract fewer visitors but these might also be highly relevant to your product.

-Keyword competitiveness
+Keyword difficulty

 Most keyword research tools include a metric like a keyword difficulty (some call it slightly differently, so you might need to check how your platform refers to it.)